7yl4r/the-oregon-trajectory/README.md

 2. say hello [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/7yl4r/the-oregon-trajectory?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 3. see INSTALL.md for dev setup instructions

+## version 2.x.x ##
+Version 2.x.x is still in-development!
+Features from version 1.x.x are being ported into phaser.js, and 2.x.x will no longer depend on angular.js.
+This will make the code more accessible to future developers and will allow for a more smooth user  (and developer) experience switching between game states.

-## version 1.0.0 ##
+## version 1.x.x ##
 Basic, bare bones version for spaceapps comepetion.
-Includes some original features of The Oregon Trail and not a hair more.
+Includes some original features of The Oregon Trail.

-## version 2.0.0 ##
-Now, that's the Oregon Trail.
-Recreation of The Oregon Trail considered complete.
+This is the version currently on display on our gh-pages-powered website.

+This version was built using a custom modular design using angular.js.
+Development on this branch (`angular-legacy`) has stopped, but if you want to pick it up please fork the project and take a look at the [1.x.x](https://github.com/7yl4r/the-oregon-trajectory/projects/3) project tracking board for archived discussions/issues.

 ## acknowledgements ##